frswag/Search-Operator-List/README.md

 | ( ) | Group multiple searches | (Javascript OR python) calculator | Yes |
 | _ | Acts as an autocomplete / acts as a wildcard | Newest _ commands | Depends |

-# Number / time related search operators
+# Number/time related search operators
 Search operators that fall into the category of numbers typically deal with querying, filtering, or comparing numerical data.

 | Search Operator       | Explanation           | Example               | Reliable?             |